tomtomtong/comfyTrade-node-editor-for-MT5/TROUBLESHOOTING_OPEN_POSITION.md

 ## Need More Help?

-Share the console output from `window.testOpenPositionNode()` and any error messages you see.
+Share the console output from the relevant test function and any error messages you see:
+- `window.testOpenPositionNode()` for open position issues
+- `window.testModifyPositionNode()` for modify position issues